 Here I look at the Lynx and Apple Opera browsers, now built on the Google Chromium Project.
 Generally speaking, the more features the distro browser has, the more likely it’s built on Chromium.

 Save Time: Take a video tour of a guy trying out distro browsers.

 A Shocker!
 Here is what I do for web browser privacy.

-I have a second $350 HP laptop with 4 Gigs of ram that I use every day.
+I have a second $350 HP laptop with 4 Gigs of ram.
+I use it for some 6 hours daily.
 It has all the memory and horsepower I need to run a Distro Lynx web browser.